ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>The new shadcn/ui framework completely transforms how we design and build modern web apps.</blockquote>

 <h3>4.
-Can a child experience trauma without knowing that the traumatic event was bad for them? - <a href="https://medium.com/@sajidabibi12546/can-a-child-experience-trauma-without-knowing-that-the-traumatic-event-was-bad-for-them-8962446d3720" target="_blank" rel="noopener noreferrer">link</a></h3>
+"Studies have shown that certain antidepressants can improve brain function." - <a href="https://medium.com/@sajidabibi12546/studies-have-shown-that-certain-antidepressants-can-improve-brain-function-b1cebc120cb3" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Sajida Bibi`**

-<blockquote>While trauma can occur after a single event, it most often develops slowly over years as the body is forced to endure situations that flood…</blockquote>
+<blockquote>Source: Wikimedia Commons Researchers have found that antidepressants such as SSRIs (selective serotonin reuptake inhibitors) have the…</blockquote>

 <h3>5.
 Announcing Deno 2 - <a href="https://medium.com/@denoland/announcing-deno-2-5ef6fa56a743" target="_blank" rel="noopener noreferrer">link</a></h3>